Marion County Vehicle Impound Guide

 Required Documents

-- Valid driver's license: You (or someone you authorize) must have a valid driver's license to claim the vehicle.
+- Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.
+If your license is suspended due to the DUI arrest, see the section below on alternative options.

 If You Don't Have a Valid License